EconometricInstitute/feb22012-programming-website/data/week5/3-sets-and-maps.md

 - public HashSet()
 - public HashSet(Collection&lt;? extends E&gt; c)

-If the hash codes of the objects added to a `HashSet` are distributed uniformly, they will distribute nicely over the different buckets with high probability and it will be very efficient.
+If the hash codes of the objects added to a `HashSet` are distributed uniformly, they will distribute nicely over the different buckets with high probability, and it will be very efficient.
 To work properly, `HashSet` really depends on the contracts for `hashCode()` and `equals()`.
-Calling the contains() method on a `HashSet` with a 10.000 elements will be a lot faster than calling it on a `List`, approximately 100 to 1000 times faster.
+Calling the contains() method on a `HashSet` with a 10,000 elements will be a lot faster than calling it on a `List`, approximately 100 to 1,000 times faster.

 ## SortedSet&lt;E&gt; interface
 The `HashSet<E>` stores it elements in a very random order, depending on the current number of buckets and the hashCodes of the objects.
-If there is some order available we may want to obtain all objects in the set greater than some object `fromElement` or smaller than some object `toElement`.
+If there is some order available, we may want to obtain all objects in the set greater than some object `fromElement` or smaller than some object `toElement`.
 The `SortedSet<E>` interface defines the following methods:

 - E first();